ndm13/automkv/readme.md

 files in the script.

 ## `automkv.yml`
 This is the script format for automkv.
-When using `automkv watch`, any file that *ends* in `automkv.yml` is monitored, so you could use `tv-show-name.automkv.yml` for instance.
+When using `automkv watch [folder]`, any file that *ends* in `automkv.yml` is monitored, so you could use `tv-show-name.automkv.yml` for instance.

 Included is an example file (`automkv.example.yml`) to get you started:
 ```yml